CoderFundamentals/python/linearR/linearR.md

 ### Reducing Loss Function
  It is ideal to understand the direction of our model parameters that we tune to reduce the loss and optimize our model.
 This is called convergence of our model parameters.
 So in a linear regression problem if we consider the equation:
 ```
             y = b + wx
-    Here the predicted value y` can be calculated iteratively by supplying different values of b and x y till we have minimized the loss.This iterative process can be presented as below.
+    Here the predicted value y <sup>'</sup> can be calculated iteratively by supplying different values of b and x till we have minimized the loss.This iterative process can be presented as below.
 ```
 ![Iterative Approach](https://raw.githubusercontent.com/CoderFundamentals/python/master/linearR/img/GradientDescentDiagram.svg)